srush/MRF-LM/README.md

-# MRF-LM: fast Markov Random Field language models
+# MRF-LM: Fast Markov Random Field Language Models

 [Documentation in progress]

+An implementation of a fast variational inference algorithm for Markov Random Field language models as well as other Markov sequence models.

-This is the code distribution for the paper
+This algorithm implemented in this project is described in the paper

     A Fast Variational Approach for Learning Markov Random Field Language Models Yacine Jernite, Alexander M. Rush, and David Sontag.